kelvinmutunga/kelvinmutunga/README.md

 Hi, I'm Kelvin! passionate data analyst.I have a solid background in Applied Statistics with Programming.
 I have developed strong analytical and technical skills, and I am enthusiastic about leveraging data to uncover insights and drive decision-making.
 My expertise spans a range of tools and programming languages essential for data analysis.

-During my studies, I honed my ability to work with complex datasets and developed a keen eye for identifying patterns and trends.
+I honed my ability to work with complex datasets and developed a keen eye for identifying patterns and trends.
 I gained experience in data management, statistical analysis, and programming, which I believe are invaluable in the field of data science.

 In my free time, I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
 Whether working on a team or independently, I am driven by the thrill of discovering new insights and the satisfaction of using data to solve complex problems.